Monotone Perfection: Applications to Auctions and Bertrand Competitions

 \begin{rmk} The model above covers various economic applications.
 For example, when $D(b) \equiv 1, C_i(b) \equiv 0$, $P_i$ is the winning probability and $\Phi_i$ captures the forfeited cost, it includes the all-pay auction with interdependent values as an example.
 When $\Phi_i \equiv 0$ and $D(b) \equiv 1$, it is the standard first-price auction.
 In general, it can be viewed as an auction with entry fees.
-In addition, one can view $D(b)$ as the total demand, which needs not to be a constant function.\footnote{We can further extend the model to allow each player to have individual quantity/demand $D_i$.
+In addition, one can interpret \( D(b) \) as the total demand, which is not necessarily a constant function.\footnote{We can further extend the model to allow each player to have individual quantity/demand $D_i$.
 All the results continue to hold.} Then it covers the model of price competitions as well.
 We shall explain these examples in more details in the next subsection. \end{rmk}